Why I Relish Christmas

 If that does not convince you, consider that my first body art (tattoo) features a flying reindeer with Christmas greenery at his neck.
 A friend who does not share this love of the December 25th holiday asked me why I love it so much.
-There are bountiful reasons.
+There are many reasons.

 First, I believe that the message of the Christmas story brings good news for the world.
 I will not go into further detail, because I respect everyone’s right to believe, not believe, or interpret spiritual teachings in the unique way that each soul does.

 Christmas is for All Ages

-The absence of family members joining me does not subtract from my pleasure in the holiday, as it does for some people.
+The absence of family members joining my celebrations does not subtract from my joy in the holiday, as it does for some people.
 It is the way I am programmed.

 All year, I observe them and pay attention to what is important to them.
 This guides me in choosing gifts based on love and observation.
-They and I delight in surprises which tickle their heart!
+They delight in surprises which tickle their heart!
 I delight in watching them!